bejayoharen/bjorg.github.io/_posts/2024-12-13-engineering-team-growth-3-structuring-interviews.markdown

 Always leave a few minutes at the end of the interview for them to ask questions.
 This is a good chance to put your best foot forward for the company and sell the candidate on the best parts of the job.
 You want to make sure candidates leave the interview feeling good about the company.

 Some people evaluate the candidate asks to see if they prove, through their questions, that they’ve done their research, are sufficiently prepared, or exhibit curiosity.
 Personally I don’t do this.
-I’m not going to judge someone who needs to rest their brains a bit between eight interviews with my company alone.
+I’m not going to judge someone who needs to rest their brains a bit between interview sessions.

 # Post interview

 When the interview is over, your work is not done.
-It’s important to make an assessment.
+It’s important to make an independent assessment of the candidate's performance.
 The best way to do this is right after the interview, using a rubric you devised ahead of time.
 I recommend writing your assessment before talking to anyone else, so your thoughts aren't colored by other people's opinions.

 Hopefully the hiring manager for the role has given you a form or document to fill out, but if not, here’s what I like to jot down after every interview: